qaqaqaqaowh/Stuff/ver2/README.md

 But the title can also be configured to be customizable.
 ```

-## Do we need to learn React?
+## Can't we achieve it using JavaScript?

-Technically speaking, you **don't**!
+Technically speaking, you **can**!

-As mentioned, React is built on JavaScript.
-That means whatever React is capable of achieving, JavaScript can do the job too!
+By using only HTML or combining it with JavaScript, it is entirely possible to implement the concept of one source of truth, but it's not a common practice to do it and it has some drawbacks as well.
+If you want to know why, read more [here](further-reading.md)!

-So why do we prefer React over Vanilla JavaScript?
+So why do we prefer React over JavaScript?

-## Write less, do more.
+## Write less, achieve more.

 ## Decrease development time, increase productivity.

 React offers reusable `component`s, that means that the HTML that we write in React are all potentially reusable, thus reducing amount of code needed significantly.

 ```
-It feels like printing a document on a printer, all the papers that are printed out follows a single source of truth that is the document on your device.
-Compared to writing the papers all by hand, which might also cause discrepancy between the papers.
+It feels like using a printer versus hand writing documents.
 ```

 ---

 ## More organized code, faster debugging time.

-React also allows easier logic implementation, for example if we have a email input field that needs to be checked for a valid email, its logic can be easily be contained in one `component`, and then be reused whenever we need it.
+React also allows easier logic implementation, for example if we have an email input field that needs to be checked for a valid email, its logic can be easily be contained in one `component`, and then be reused whenever we need it.

 Logical bugs can also be tracked down fairly easily.
 If a `component` isn't behaving as it should, since all logics for a `component` is contained within one single file, the bug can be found within a short amount of time.